-The Company's top two customers accounted for 43% of its 2012 revenue.
+Historically, a small number of customers has accounted for a large portion of the Company's revenue.
 The loss of any one or more of these customers could have a material adverse effect on the Company's business, financial condition, results of operations or cash flows.